 There are also several palaces of historical importance: Schwarzenberg Palace, Palais Schwarzenberg, Palais Wittgenstein and Palais Rasumofsky.
 Third district also have several churches from different denominations and architectural styles: Gardekirche, Elisabethinenkirche, Rochuskirche Church, Kirche Maria Geburt and the Russian Orthodox Church.

 From other landmarks, it is worth mentioning Schwarzenbergplatz Square with Hochquellbrunnen Fountain, and the Soviet War Memorial.

 District 4 – Wieden – 1040

-Wieden is a small district in south to the city center and includes Karlsplatz with famous Karlskirche and also the Vienna University of Technology.
+Wieden is one of the small Vienna districts.
+It is located south to the city center and includes Karlsplatz with famous Karlskirche and also the Vienna University of Technology.
 Notable attractions and landmark also include Wien Museum, Naschmarkt, Theklakirche, Paulanerkirche and Elisabethkirche.

 This district is popular with tourist in the area of Karlsplatz and Naschmarkt.

 Margareten and Wieden were one district until 1861.
 It is a small district, almost identical in size with Wieden.
 Famous for being a home to Austrian Society and Economy Museum, known globally for introduction of Vienna Method, data visualization method.